ibnuda/fpmortals/manuscript/complete.md

 sesuai dengan `E` pada `List[E]`.

-A> When we introduced typeclasses in Chapter 4 we said that there can only be one A> implementation of a typeclass for a given type parameter, e.g. there is only one A> `Monoid[Option[Boolean]]` in the application. *Orphan instances* such as A> `lastWins` are the easiest way to break coherence.
-A>
 A> Saat kita berkenalan dengan kelas tipe pada bab 4, saat itu kita A> berbicara bahwa implementasi kelas tipe untuk sebuah parameter tipe A> hanya boleh ada satu saja.
 Misalkan, hanya boleh ada satu `Monoid[Option[Boolean]]` A> pada aplikasi. *Orphan instance* semacam `lastWins` merupakan cara yang A> paling mudah untuk merusak koherensi kelas tipe kita.
-A>
-A> We could try to justify locally breaking typeclass coherence by making A> `lastWins` private, but when we get to the `Plus` typeclass we will see a better A> way to implement our `Monoid`.
-When we get to tagged types, we will see an even A> better way: using `LastOption` instead of `Option` in our data model.
-A>
-A> Please don't break typeclass coherence at home, kids.
 A>
 A> Bisa saja kita membuat pembenaran atas perusakan koherensi kelas tipe A> dengan menjadikan `lastWins` metoda privat.
 Namun, saat kita sampai